Onboarding Instructors

 Induction days for our upcoming season

 Please come prepared.
 I expect you to have read the manual and please watch the links for the games.
-For our first day you will need a first draft of your first half day and you need to introduce one of the games to the team.
+For our first day you will need a first draft of your first half day and be ready to test-play one of the games with our team.

 Our Locations for our schoolcamps